IPL Ticket

 How Can We Help

-TATA AIG offers Baggage Delay cover, which reimburses you for purchasing emergency personal items, such as toiletries and clothing.
+TATA AIG offers baggage delay cover, which reimburses you for the cost of purchasing emergency personal items, such as clothing and other essential items.
 We support your needs during such travel interruptions and help you stay ready for your engagements.

 Scenario 6: Met with a Road Accident in Johor Bahru